 Activities abound for those who do not want to strap into a snowboard or a pair of skis.
 We had a few exciting activities on our agenda.
 First up for us was tobogganing, or sledging!
 After spending our days on snowboards we didn’t expect to find the sledging to be such a thrill, but we were dead wrong.
 You’ll fly down the mountain on a maintained, but fast, track laughing the whole way while trying to avoid flying into a big pile of fresh snow.
 The perfect activity for friends and family.

-However, the whole star of the show here has to the natural beauty of the Dolomites.
+However, the whole star of the show here has to be the natural beauty of the Dolomites.
 There are few mountain ranges in the world that can compare.
 I remember long ago seeing a photo of the mountain range and knowing that I would one day have to see it myself.
 So, it shouldn’t be much of a surprise that we were enamored by Madonna Di Campiglio.
-You will have a hard time finding places that you can ski or snowboard that are more scenic.
+You will have a hard time finding places where you can ski or snowboard that are more scenic.

 There are a plethora of great places to stay in Madonna Di Campiglio and Val Di Sole all with plenty of charm.
 Overall, we find them to be a great value compared to prices in Switzerland or France, while they still deliver a high level of service.
 Something for those to consider when looking to save money on a ski vacation in the Alps.